6 tips to sell your house before the end of the year

-If you’re needing to sell a house and can’t wait for next year’s warm-weather sales surge, you’ll need to act fast.
-To get to the closing table sooner rather than later, sellers may need to adjust their expectations and approach.
-Here are six important steps you can take now to sell your home before the new year is here.
+What does it all mean for those who hope to sell a house in the coming months and can’t wait for the spring sales surge?
+You’ll need to act quickly.
+Getting to the closing table sooner rather than later may require adjusting your expectations and approach to reflect the current market dynamics.
+Here are six steps you can take to sell your home before the new year arrives.

-You’re paying your agent for their professional advice and expertise, so when they suggest a sales price based on mountains of research, you should listen.
+You’re paying your agent for their professional advice and expertise, so when they suggest a sale price based on mountains of research, you should listen.

 Homeowners hoping to unload their properties by year’s end will need to enter the market with their best foot forward.
-This means having a house that is easy to sell and free of glaring problems.
+This means making your house easy to sell by keeping it free of glaring problems.

-Michael Kelczewski, a real estate agent with Brandywine Fine Properties Sotheby’s International Realty in the Greater Philadelphia area, says you should not only ask for real estate agent feedback but review all of their notes — both positive and critical.
-It’s also a good idea to have your agent gather buyer feedback from people who tour your property so you understand what buyers love (and don’t love) about your home.
+Michael Kelczewski, an agent with Brandywine Fine Properties Sotheby’s International Realty in the Greater Philadelphia area, says you should ask your agent for feedback and carefully consider all of it, both positive and critical.
+It’s also a good idea to have your agent gather buyer feedback from people who tour your property, so you can understand what buyers love (and don’t love) about your home.

 3. Clean, organize and declutter

-It’s possible your agent will advise you take down family photos and clear out your closets right away, but you should make time for a major cleanup regardless.
+It’s possible your agent will advise you to take down family photos and clear out your closets right away, but you should plan for a major cleanup regardless.

-Cahill says you should “do everything within your budget to ensure your home gives a great first impression.”
+“Do everything within your budget to ensure your home gives a great first impression,” says Cahill.
 For example, give your front door a fresh coat of paint, trim back overgrown shrubs and keep your lawn in tip-top shape.

 While your home is on the market, the interior should also be clean and ready for a last-minute showing at all times.
-Cahill says to start by removing clutter, getting rid of any oversized furniture and taking down busy decorations.
+Cahill says to start by removing clutter, taking down busy decorations and getting rid of any oversized furniture.
+“Rent a storage unit if you need to,” he says.

 Stay on top of cleanliness by taking time to wipe down counters, sweep floors and touch up bathrooms every day.
 Nobody wants to buy a dirty house.